Yacht Wrapping Bible (eBook) - The Ultimate Guide to Yacht Wrapping by LuxWrap®

 Surface protection films such as NinjaShield® are increasingly specified as a preventive measure to extend the service life of both interior and exterior finishes.

-These films are optically clear and available in gloss, matt and satin finishes, engineered for UV stability, and designed for easy removal or replacement at the end of service life.
+These films are optically clear and available in gloss, matt, and satin finishes, engineered to block 90-100% of UV and designed for easy removal or replacement at the end of service life.

 📞 Contact LuxWrap Today